-Water source heat pump application studies were initiated between an SEA research team at SUBR and LLNL.
+Water source heat pump application studies were initiated between the SEA research team at SUBR and LLNL.
 A comprehensive literature review of heat pumps and applications, market survey, thermodynamics/hydraulic analysis, and life cycle cost analysis comprises this effort.
-Retrofitting water source heat pumps in certain facilities at LLNL is being examined, and the SEA research team at SUBR is generating data useful for exploring the feasibility of implementing such a program.
+Retrofit water source heat pumps in certain facilities LLNL is being examined, and the SEA research team at SUBR is generating data useful for exploring the feasibility of implementing such a program.

-We view faculty and students presenting their research results at technical meetings as a central part of the SEA research focus, as well as key to faculty and student development.
-SEA supported five students and three faculty members to take part in several research conferences, workshops, and seminars.
+We view faculty and students presenting their research results at technical meetings as a central part of the SEA research focus, as well as key faculty and student development.
+SEA supports five students and three faculty members to part in several research conferences, workshops and seminars.